 Pastured.
 Worm-fed.
 Soy-free.
 Chicken.
 Duck.

-At the end of the busy month of March ~ perhaps due to the extra busy-ness this month and perhaps due to the ill fit of the eggs in my own delicate system ~ I find myself in a bit of an immune flare.
-No matter what the test says, my body says “no”.
-No. No. No.
+As we end of the busy month of May—perhaps due to the extra busy-ness this month and perhaps due to the ill fit of the eggs in my own delicate system—I find myself in a bit of an immune flare.
+No matter what the clucking chickens in the neighbors’ yards or the test results says, my body says “no”.

 Are there “perfect foods” in your diet that may not fit your unique needs?